Construction and Demolition (C&D) Recycling

 For more information on various materials and case studies about specific projects visit the C&D program's publications page.

 Universal and Hazardous Wastes in Construction and Demolition

 Some wastes found in construction and demolition projects may need to be handled differently than the others.
 Universal wastes are common hazardous wastes that are generated by a variety of people and businesses, and are generally not allowed to be disposed of in solid waste landfills.
 They include fluorescent tubes and lamps, mercury containing items such as switches and thermostats, batteries, and some electronic equipment.

-The State Contractor's Licensing Board has developed A Consumer Guide to Asbestos (PDF, 328 KB).
+The State Contractor's Licensing Board has developed A Consumer Guide to Asbestos (PDF, 1.2 MB).

 See DTSC's list of Public and Business Liaisons (PDF, 88 KB) to find out who to contact in your area for hazardous waste management information.

 Recycling opportunities in some areas of the state may be limited and disposal may be the only option.
 Some materials, like non-hazardous asbestos, are generally not accepted at landfills throughout the State.
 In order to determine if specific materials are accepted at disposal facilities, the State Water Resources Control Board provides information on the permitted waste types at permitted landfills.
 Please check with the facility before taking any material.